FreeRangeLobster/Fishtank/README.md

 ![Pi home directory](https://github.com/FreeRangeLobster/Fishtank_Development/blob/master/ScreenGrabs%20and%20Pics/Pi%20Home%20directory.png "Logo Title Text 1")

-Installing a script editor
+###Installing a script editor

-After having installed the nettalk, you can access files in the pi and edit them locally as if it was in your own computer. that is just brilliant!! and really handy. now you need a good text editor, my weapon of choice is:
+After having installed the Nettalk, you can access files in the pi and edit them locally as if it was in your own computer.
+That is just brilliant!! and really handy.
+Now you need a good text editor, my weapon of choice is:
 "Sublime is a cross-platform text and source code editor with a Python application programming interface (API).
 It natively supports many programming languages and markup languages, Sublime Text is proprietary software; all license revenue accrues to the developer." wikipedia
-Please if you have the means, buy it, really good application.
+If you have the means, Please buy it and support the team.
+It is a really good application.
 It can be used as a trial for a while.

 Sublime